websockets is intended for production use. Therefore, stability is a goal.

 Headersinstead of lists of

 provide similar APIs, much of the code dealing with HTTP headers won’t

 Added compatibility with Python 3.7.

 May 22, 2018

-Version 5.0 fixes a security issue introduced in version 4.0.
+websockets 5.0 fixes a security issue introduced in 4.0.

 Version 4.0 was vulnerable to denial of service by memory exhaustion